 The March SAT, April ACT, and May SAT have all been canceled.
 Neither College Board nor ACT has made an official announcement about the June dates but expect an announcement soon.
 Students should operate on the assumption that the June dates will happen, but given that entire states have canceled school for the year (e.g., Virginia and Michigan), we suspect that June test dates will be canceled soon.

 Even if June gets canceled, there are still the usual summer and fall test dates.
 Students should take comfort.
 First, and most importantly, summer and fall dates will give students who have yet to sit for an official SAT or ACT an opportunity to take a test once or twice.
 Secondly, the data show that students score their best on the SAT and ACT the later they take it.
 Maturity matters.
 Lastly, tests taken before November will generally be accepted for early admissions.
-See our resource page for test dates and test planning recommendations.

 The College Board is suggesting that it will introduce additional test dates.
 The biggest effort is toward working with schools to schedule an additional national test day and/or offer more “School Day” administrations.
 Learn more here.
 It is considering dates from July through September.
 Getting schools on board will be the biggest challenge.
 Stay tuned.